Privacy Notice

 17.1 The Learning Records Service (LRS) and Unique Learner Numbers

-All learners registered for a regulated qualification must have a Unique Learner Number (ULN), assigned by the Learning Records Service operated by the Education and Skills Funding Agency (ESFA).
+All learners registered for a regulated qualification must have a Unique Learner Number (ULN), assigned by the Learning Records Service operated by the Department for Education (DfE).
 The LRS maintains a national record of qualification achievements.

 17.2 Freedom of Information